andrewpap22/DearJavaScript/game_dev/JS_game_dev.md

 let updateSnakeList = function () {
     for (let i = snakeList.length - 1; i >= 0; i--) {
-        if (direction === 0) {
+        // check the direction of the snake ( left, right, top, down ) if (direction === 0) {
             if (i === 0) {
                 snakeList[i].x = snakeList[i].x - 5;